 Who Dun It Literature and Composition is a perfect class for those who like to curl up and read a cozy mystery.
-Who Dun It Literature and Composition is a perfect class for 8-12th graders who want to write their own mystery novel!
+Who Dun It Literature and Composition Who Dun It Literature and Composition is a fun course for 9-12th graders, and advanced 8th graders, who want to write their own mystery novel!

 Get ready for a year of creating clues and red herrings, quirky detectives, and plots with a twist ending!

-As we write, we will read our writings aloud and give positive input to one another, as well as helping one another make our writing even better!
+As we write, we will read our writings aloud and give positive input to one another, as well as help one another make our writing even better!

 We will also watch TV detective shows on our own and examine them for creating scenes, building suspense, and leaving a trail of red herrings and clues.